PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

   decrease readability without providing commensurately more information.

-* Use absolute imports (e.g., :python:`from plasmapy.particles import
+* Use absolute imports (e.g., :py:`from plasmapy.particles import
-  Particle`) rather than relative imports (e.g., :python:`from ..particles import Particle`).
+  Particle`) rather than relative imports (e.g., :py:`from ..particles import Particle`).

-* Do not use star imports (e.g., :python:`from package.subpackage import
+* Do not use star imports (e.g., :py:`from package.subpackage import *`),
-  *`), except in very limited situations.
+  except in very limited situations.

 Requirements
 ============